coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/LedgerNanoXTroubleshooting/NanoXLostRecoveryPhrase.md

 #### If You Do Lose Your Recovery Sheet:

-1. Immediately [send all your crypto assets](https://support.ledger.com/hc/en-us/articles/360019123593) to temporary accounts, like an exchange service or another hardware wallet.
+1. Immediately **[send]** your cryptocurrency to temporary accounts, preferably to another hardware wallet.
-2. Enter three wrong PIN codes to [reset your Ledger Nano X](https://support.ledger.com/hc/en-us/articles/360017582434).
+2. Enter three wrong PIN codes to **[reset your Ledger Nano X]**.
-3. [Set up your Ledger Nano X](https://support.ledger.com/hc/en-us/articles/360019095214) as a new device.
+3. [Set up] your Ledger Nano X as a new device.
-4. Then [transfer back](https://support.ledger.com/hc/en-us/articles/360018969774) your crypto assets to your newly configured device.
+4. Then [transfer back](receive) your crypto assets to your newly configured device.